 Just like with an outdoor garden, a greenhouse should have a great gardening location.
 You want to have lots of sunshine, especially for morning sun.
 Depending on your climate some shade in the afternoon might be helpful.

-The greenhouse should not be to close to shallow rooted trees like Willow, Aspen, Pin Oak, and Beech.
+The greenhouse should not be to close to shallow-rooted trees like Willow, Aspen, Pin Oak, and Beech.
 Those will suck all the moisture out of your soil.

 The greenhouse garden also should be well accessible, you want to be able to keep an eye on it and enjoy it all summer long.

-The temperature in greenhouse garden
+The temperature in the greenhouse garden

 We find that the best way to control temperature is by having a decent size greenhouse and a thermal mass.
 The smaller the greenhouse the harder it is to regulate the temperature.

 Check out the water tank post and the cooling and heating a greenhouse post.
-In our current geodesic dome greenhouse this is all we use to regulate the temperature.
+In our current geodesic dome greenhouse, this is all we use to regulate the temperature.
 We have no window openings, just a door.

 The Water for growing a greenhouse garden

-Water supply is another major factor to a successful greenhouse garden.
+Water supply is another major factor for a successful greenhouse garden.
 Since we already have a water tank for temperature regulation, it also serves the purpose of watering plants.
 This combination along with the cooling and heating system works great because the water in the tank is always warm.

-You can’t water a warm greenhouse filled with heat loving plants with well or tap water.
+You can’t water a warm greenhouse filled with heat-loving plants with well or tap water.
 It’s too cold.
 The plants will have a shock, every time watered.

 The plants in a greenhouse garden